evilprince2009/Windows-Terminal-Customization/README.md

 ### Update PowerShell profile

-Open PowerShell & type `notepad $profile` if you are using Windows PowerShell or `notepad $Profile` if you are using PowerShell Core & hit Enter.
+Open PowerShell & type `notepad $profile` hit Enter.
 This will open a text file in Notepad.
 Put below lines inside the file and save.

-- If you are using DotFetch:
+- If you are using DotFetch & Windows PowerShell

 ```
 Import-Module -Name posh-git